 As for the game, the "World's Largest Outdoor Cocktail Party" held in its usual Jacksonville location, Florida has been thriving off turnovers and defense.
 Last week the Gators did have just 191 yards despite the 44 points on the scoreboard against South Carolina.
 If Georgia's talented defense decides to show up and the Bulldogs take care of the ball, this game could be pretty good.

 • Texas Tech travels to Kansas State (3:30 p.m.
 ET) in a battle of two surprising teams.
+The Red Raiders are ranked 14th and the Wildcats are No. 3.
+Before the season, Kansas State was 22nd in the preseason AP poll and Texas Tech wasn't ranked at all.

 The focus will be on Kansas State quarterback Collin Klein, the Heisman Trophy frontrunner after he was responsible for seven touchdowns against West Virginia last week.
 But the Heisman race can change quickly (right, Geno Smith?) and Texas Tech has a strong defense that can give Klein and the Wildcats some trouble.